joeellis/joeellis.github.io/_posts/2017-05-10-elixir-nested-modules.markdown

 layout: post
 title:  "Nested Modules and Auto-Aliasing in Elixir"
 date:   2017-05-10
-description: "How Elixir handles compiling nested modules in the background"
+description: "How Elixir handles compiling nested modules in the background."
 tags: elixir
 ---